CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 Review the `crunchy_grafana_dashboards.yml` file to ensure it's looking at where you stored the provided dashboards.
 By default it is looking in `/etc/grafana/crunchy_dashboards`.
 Save this file and rename it to `/etc/grafana/provisioning/dashboards/dashboards.yml`.
 Restart grafana so it picks up the new config.

-Save all of the .json dashboard files to the `/etc/grafana/crunchy_dashboards` folder.
+Save all of the desired .json dashboard files to the `/etc/grafana/crunchy_dashboards` folder.
 All of them are not required, so if there is a dashboard you do not need, it can be left out.

 ### Windows Server 2012R2